OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-046.md

 ## Psalm 46:1

 > God is our refuge and strength,
-> A very ready help in trouble.
+> A very present help in times of trouble.

 ## Psalm 46:2